-Hanna always wanted to own her own yoga studio.
-She started practicing yoga in 2015 and immediately fell in love with it.
-As the years went on, she met a lot of like-minded individuals who also want to make their own mark and carry their own brand of yoga.
-Yoga may mean different things to different individuals and there’s no right or wrong.
-Yoga can be a form of an exercise, some use it for meditation, for some it has become their lifestyle and for others their religion.
+Hanna always wanted to open her own yoga studio.
+She started practicing yoga 3 years ago and fell in love with it.
+As the years went by, she met a lot of like-minded people who also wanted to make their own mark and carry their own brand of yoga.
+Yoga can mean different things to different individuals.
+It can be a form of exercise, meditation; a lifestyle; or even a religion.

 Hanna felt that she lacked the necessary entrepreneurial experience.
 Running a business is not like working for a company.
-She felt that when one working for a company, one should have the flexibility to shut off or take a little break.
-The reality of running or starting a business is very different.
+The reality of running or starting a business as opposed to working is very different.

-The coaching session has helped her align her goals.
-She had a successful coaching session with Ethan and she was comfortable to share her aspirations and fears in running a business.
+The coaching session at DISCOVERY helped her to align her goals.
+She had a successful coaching session with YJ and she was comfortable to share her aspirations and fears in running a business.
 Read more about her Discovery experience here.

-Following her passion for beauty care, Betsy decided to venture out on her own after accumulating 10 years of experience working for a couple of renowned brands in the industry.
-As a modest start-up, her first salon specialising in manicures and pedicures was opened in a HDB heartland.
+Following her passion for beauty care, Betsy decided to venture out on her own after accumulating 10 years of experience working for some renowned brands in the industry.
+As a modest start-up, her first salon specialising in manicures and pedicures opened in an HDB estate.

-The salon was staffed with 3 manicurists and pedicurists, along with Betsy herself doubling as a senior therapist on top of her business management role.
-Business was bustling from the get go as residents were curious about this new outfit within their estate and were attracted by Betsy’s promotion prices in conjunction with the salon’s opening.
+The salon was staffed with 3 manicurists and pedicurists, along with Betsy herself doubling as senior therapist and business manager.
+Business was bustling at the start as residents were curious about the new outfit in their estate and were attracted by Betsy’s opening promotional prices.

-However, after the initial hype, Betsy realised that the business was not breaking even due to the limited pool of potential customers residing around the salon.
-To cut costs, she implemented a variety of measures from terminating unnecessary phone lines, converting full-time staff to part-timers, to even subletting part of the salon’s space.
-Still, she was operating at a loss and running out of ideas.
-That was when she came to us for advice upon a friend’s recommendation.
+However, after the initial hype, business dropped and was not breaking even, due to limited potential customers.
+To cut costs, she implemented a number of measures, including terminating phone lines, converting full-time staff to part-time and even subletting shop space.
+Still, she was losing money and running out of ideas.
+That was when she came to us for advice.

 Identifying the Issues

-Secondly, it was discovered that Betsy possessed excellent skills but lacked formal certification.
-We pointed her in the right direction to obtaining formal and widely-recognised certification.
-This would not only give her the seal of approval by a known authority for her mastery but also give her customers the confidence and guarantee that they would be enjoying quality service.
+Furthermore, while Betsy possessed excellent skills, she lacked formal certification.
+We guided her to obtain formal and widely-recognised certification.
+This would give her the seal of approval by a known authority for her skills and also give her customers confidence of quality service.
 With better skills and service quality, customers are often willing to pay more.

 Creating a Workable Plan

-A follow-up brainstorming session with Betsy revealed that she should target a more affluent consumer segment with more potential to patronise her salon.
-However, this group prefers to shop at nearby malls rather than hang around the shops below their blocks.
-We suggested that Betsy explore the possibility of relocating her salon into a mall even though the rent would be higher.
-She talked to a mall’s landlord and found out that along with the higher rent, there would be many other marketing initiatives her salon could collaborate with the mall on, in a bid to reach out to new potential customers and increase sales.
+A brainstorming session with Betsy revealed that she should target a more affluent customer segment.
+However, this group prefers to shop at nearby malls rather than the neighbourhood shops.
+We suggested that Betsy should relocate her salon into a mall even though the rent is higher.
+She explored this option and discovered that despite the higher rent, there would also be marketing collaborations to reach out to new customers and increase sales.

-To further ease the financial burden of the transition into the mall, we proposed that Betsy take up a unit with a floor area smaller than her salon in the heartland.
-We also introduced a reliable Interior Design company from our network list to help her optimise the smaller unit.
-This would allow her to accommodate the same number of service stations as before, and yet at a very reasonable budget.
+To ease the financial burden of the transition, we proposed that Betsy take up a unit with a floor area smaller than her previous salon.
+We also introduced a known, reliable interior designer to help her optimise the unit.
+This would allow her to install the same number of service stations as before, but at a reasonable budget.

-We advised her to focus on sharpening and updating her skills continually.
-Additionally, we recognize that customer experience at every salon visit is also a key success factor in building and retaining loyalty.
-As such, improving customer service and ensuring satisfaction were the other aspects we advised Betsy to focus on.
+We also advised her to focus on upgrading her skills continually.
+We recognized that customer experience at every salon visit is a key success factor in building and retaining loyalty.
+As such, improving customer service and ensuring satisfaction were the key aspects we advised Betsy to focus on.

 A Success Story

-Betsy’s salon moved into the mall 4 months ago and business is now thriving, with both existing customers transferred from her previous salon and heavier customer traffic flow at the mall.
-With many gaps having been plugged, business is now operating smoothly and customers are signing up for packages and upgrading their service requests.
-Betsy has since humbly reported that while revenue has doubled, operating costs have only increased marginally.
+Betsy’s salon moved into the mall 4 months ago and business is now thriving, with both existing customers transferred from her old salon and a larger customer footfall at the mall.
+With many gaps plugged, her business is operating smoothly and customers are signing up for packages and upgrading service requests.
+Betsy also reported that while revenue has doubled, operating costs have only increased marginally.
 She is happy, her staff are happy and her customers are happy.